Kazutaka Komori

-Kazutaka Komori (小森 一孝, Komori Kazutaka) was a Japanese right-wing ultranationalist youth who attempted to assassinate Japanese journalist and magazine publisher Hōji Shimanaka in February 1961, in what became known as the Shimanaka incident.
+Kazutaka Komori (小森 一孝, Komori Kazutaka) is a Japanese right-wing ultranationalist youth who attempted to assassinate Japanese journalist and magazine publisher Hōji Shimanaka in February 1961, in what became known as the Shimanaka incident.
 Komori sought retribution for a fictional story published in one of Shimanaka's magazines which featured a dream sequence in which the Emperor and Empress were beheaded by a guillotine.
 Shimanaka was away from home at the time of Komori's assault, and he ended up stabbing Shimanaka's wife and murdering his housemaid.
 Komori was 17 years old at the time of his attack.

 Early life

 Komori was born in Nagasaki, Japan, on May 25, 1943.
 His mother, Tatsu, committed suicide when he was a young boy.
 His neighbors later described him as having been a "moody" child, and in high school he was once admitted to a mental hospital following a nervous breakdown.
 After graduating from high school, he drifted around the country taking on various odd jobs.
 On January 3, 1961, he joined prominent ultra-rightist Bin Akao's Greater Japan Patriotic Party, and withdrew from the party just hours before his attack on Shimanaka's household.